Munster: History

-By 1118, Munster had fractured into the Kingdom of Thomond under the O'Briens, the Kingdom of Desmond under the MacCarthy dynasty (Eóganachta), and the short-lived Kingdom of Ormond under the O'Kennedys (another Dalcassian sept).
+In 1118, Munster fractured into the Kingdom of Thomond under the O'Briens, the Kingdom of Desmond under the MacCarthy dynasty (Eóganachta), and the short-lived Kingdom of Ormond under the O'Kennedys (another Dalcassian sept).
 The three crowns of the flag of Munster represent these three late kingdoms.

 There was Norman influence from the 14th century, including by the FitzGerald, de Clare and Butler houses, two of whom carved out earldoms within the Lordship of Ireland, the Earls of Desmond eventually becoming independent potentates, while the Earls of Ormond remained closer to England.
 The O'Brien of Thomond and MacCarthy of Desmond surrendered and regranted sovereignty to the Tudors in 1543 and 1565, joining the Kingdom of Ireland.
 The impactful Desmond Rebellions, led by the FitzGeralds, soon followed.

-The area of Munster was then colonized in the mid to late 16th century by the British plantations of Ireland during the Tudor conquest of Ireland, a group known as the West Country Men played a role in the colonization of Munster, attempts to settle a joint stock colony at Kerrycurrihy in 1568 was made and Richard Grenville also seized lands for colonization at Tracton, to the west of Cork harbour.
+The area of Munster was colonized in the mid to late 16th century by the British plantations of Ireland during the Tudor conquest of Ireland.
+A group known as the West Country Men played a role in the colonization of Munster.
+In 1568, attempts to settle a joint stock colony at Kerrycurrihy were made.
+Richard Grenville seized lands for colonization at Tracton, to the west of Cork harbour.
 The Munster plantation was the largest colonial venture of the English at the time.

-By the mid-19th century much of the area was hit hard in the Great Famine, especially the west.
+In the mid-19th century much of the area was hit hard in the Great Famine, especially the west.
 The province was affected by events in the Irish War of Independence in the early 20th century, and there was a brief Munster Republic during the Irish Civil War.